What is Shochu?

 Shochu 焼酎 is a Japanese traditional hard liquor that is very popular in Japan.
 Even though sake is more known outside of Japan, many people are surprised to find that shochu is more consumed and has outsold sake in Japan for the past decade.
 It is the national spirit of Japan.

-Unlike sake that is made from fermented rice, shochu is distilled and made from grains and vegetables such as barley, sweet potato, rice, buckwheat, sugar cane and other interesting ingredients.
+Unlike sake that is made from fermented rice, shochu is distilled and made from grains and vegetables such as barley, sweet potato, rice, buckwheat, sugar cane, and other interesting ingredients.
 Because of the use of these different ingredients, shochu comes in a wide variety of unique flavors and overtones.
 Depending on what starch it is made from, each one can be very different from another, which makes drinking shochu a lot more fun.

-Shochu is sometimes referred as Japanese vodka, but most shochu connoisseurs or shochu drinkers would argue that they are not close comparisons.
+Shochu is sometimes referred to as Japanese vodka, but most shochu connoisseurs or shochu drinkers would argue that they are not close comparisons.
 As a distilled beverage, it has a higher alcohol content, ranging from 25-37%.
 On average, most shochu contains about 25 percent alcohol.

 Shochu for Making Japanese Plum Wine